Product Information for Farmers

 Yes.
 Respected and well established organizations, including the American Medical Association (AMA), the Institute of Food Technologists (IFT), the Food and Agriculture Organization (FAO) of the United Nations (UN), and the World Health Organization (WHO) among others, support the use of biotechnology to enhance food production.

 Return to Top

-IMPORTANT: Produce Marketing: Performance Series™ Sweet Corn has received the necessary biotech approvals in the United States and Canada; however, approval has not been received in all major sweet corn export markets with functioning regulatory systems.
+IMPORTANT: Produce Marketing: Performance Series™ sweet corn has received the necessary cultivation approvals in the United States and Canada; however, import approvals in all key sweet corn export markets with functioning regulatory systems have not been received.
 Direct all produce from this product for sale or use in the United States, Canada or Mexico.
 It is a violation of national and international law to move material containing biotech traits across boundaries into nations where import is not permitted.
 It is the grower's responsibility to talk to their produce handler or purchaser to confirm their buying position for this produce so that the marketing requirements can be met.

 Herbicide Information for Performance Series™ Sweet Corn: Make sure the intended use is approved in your state.
 Do not use this information as the basis for any glyphosate product other than Roundup® branded agricultural herbicides.
 You must have the supplemental labeling for use on Performance Series™ sweet corn containing Roundup Ready® technology and the product label with you when making the application.

 Performance Series™ Sweet Corn Insect Resistance Management (IRM) – Post-Harvest Requirements: Crop destruction must occur no later than 30 days following harvest, but preferably within 14 days.
 The allowed crop destruction methods are: rotary mowing, discing, or plowing down.
 Crop destruction methods should destroy any surviving resistant insects.

 B.t. products may not yet be registered in all states.
 Check with your Monsanto representative for the registration status in your state.